arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### UNO R4

-The UNO R4 Boards package is based on the Arduino Renesas Core, and includes the following boards:
+The **UNO R4 Boards** package is based on the **Arduino Renesas Core**, and includes the following boards:

 - [UNO R4 Minima](/hardware/uno-r4-minima)
 - [UNO R4 WiFi](/hardware/uno-r4-wifi)

-You can install this package in the board manager by searching for "Arduino UNO R4 Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino UNO R4 Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: